fanisvl/pilot/README.md

 # Common Erros

-#### 1. Authorization required, but no authorization protocol specified.
-This error usually occurs when trying to launch a GUI
+#### Authorization required, but no authorization protocol specified.
+This error usually occurs when trying to launch a GUI inside docker.
 ```
 Authorization required, but no authorization protocol specified
 could not connect to display :0